 I don’t drive, largely because I like walking.
 So any event I do go to, the car isn’t an option; I’ll get dropped off and then want things in as few bags as possible.
-So, I’ll have
+Or, to minimise the impact of car sharing.
+So, I’ll have:

 - My gun bag (weapon, mags, ammo and small rig),

 - A 30l Dutch DPM patrol pack which I carry things like food, water, toiletries and other important bits in

 - A 100l holdall by Kombat which carries my camp kit, plus extra clothing, plate carrier if I’m doing the non sniper stuff etc.